DanaramaPyjama/Simkl_to_Trakt/README.md

 # Simkl_to_Trakt
 This script is actually broken, I think it is an older version of the one I used in production.
+The actual export, sync and debugging aspects work.
+These can be used for reference.
+None of the authgentication or token stuff works.